 - 59% say backlinks will have more of an impact on rankings in the next few years

 - 46.5% spend $5,000 to $10,000 a month on link building

 - 40.7% say content marketing provides the strongest passive link building results

-- 37.3% use organic traffic to measure the quality of a link
+- 30% say organic traffic is the best way to measure the quality of a link

 There’s a lot to cover, so let’s get into it.